 Windows 11 graphics requirements

 Windows 11 requires a DirectX 12 and WDDM 2.0 (Windows Display Driver Model) compatible graphics card with a minimum resolution of 720p.
-Again, this is not the 90s where computing devices didn’t support resolutions higher then 720p.
+Again, this is not the 90s when computing devices didn’t support resolutions higher than 720p.

 If you have a computer today, it will more likely support a resolution higher than 720p.

-As you can see, majority of computer in use today will meet Windows 11 minimum requirements above.
-If your computer fail the meet the above requirements, it may be a time to get a new one.
+As you can see, the majority of computers in use today will meet Windows 11 minimum requirements above.
+If your computer fails the meet the above requirements, it may be time to get a new one.

 How to install Windows 11 on supported hardware